gbmhunter/blog/content/posts/2016-02-29-february-2016-updates.md

 ](http://blog.mbedded.ninja/electronics/components/sensors/humidity-sensors)
-{{< figure src="/images/2016/03/magnus-equation-humidity-temperature-and-dew-point.png" width="637px" caption="A screenshot of the Magnus equation, which calculates the dew point from the relative humidity and temperature." caption-position="bottom" >}}
+{{< figure src="/images/2016/03/magnus-equation-humidity-temperature-and-dew-point.png" width="637px" caption="A screenshot of the Magnus equation, which calculates the dew point from the relative humidity and temperature."  >}}
 [